tarzzi/bug-it/README.md

 Started mockup, added more info to srs-document and started tech stack visualisation

 # Mockup
-Mockup can be viewed at: [](https://www.figma.com/file/bk4hP8W5uOanNY6ANlQ9AD/Bug-It?node-id=2%3A8)
+Mockup can be viewed at: [Figma mockup tool](https://www.figma.com/file/bk4hP8W5uOanNY6ANlQ9AD/Bug-It?node-id=2%3A8)